mw44118/pitz/pitz/docs/main-idea.rst

   track history.

 * Interesting queries are straightforward.
-This is my main beef with ditz -- I find it difficult to get information like all tickets in the next release that have a certain status.
-Use a command-line program to do simple queries, like:
+This is my main beef with ditz and every other bug tracker -- I find it difficult to get information that involves lots of filters.

+  With pitz, you can do arbitrary queries like:

     * Show all the tasks assigned to Matt and linked to milestone 2.0;
     * Show all the milestones with release dates in 2008 or 2009.

-* Let every issue render itself to HTML for both a singular view (one thing per page, with links to related things) and a plural view (all things in a certain relation, with links to singular view for each).
+* Every issue can render itself to HTML for both a singular view (one thing per page, with links to related things) and a plural view (all things in a certain relation, with links to singular view for each).